~Active, Playful, Devoted~

 They like people a lot, and really don’t like being left alone.
 Chinese Crested are prone to separation anxiety, and if left alone for too long, they can get into some trouble.
 These dogs have been found to chew, bark, dig, and climb when left alone, so they’re not great for owners who aren’t home all day.

 Owners that aren’t home too often can take their dogs to daycare or hire dog sitters or walkers.

-The Chinese Crested is a quiet breed, barking only when alerted to something new or if left alone.
+The Crested is a quiet breed, barking only when alerted to something new or if left alone.
 Otherwise, they make for fairly quiet company, and can calmly relax with their owners.